AlexFloareaVT/Wurmloid_DS/README.md

 ***

 ## Notes
 This voicebank was trained with the "Multi-Dict" branch of DiffSinger.
 This is supported by the current beta of OpenUTAU.
-The following is a list of language tags used by "Irone Aka [IRIDESCENT] for DiffSinger":
+The following is a list of language tags used by "WURMLOID for DiffSinger":

 | Language | Tag |
 | :----- | ---: |